 For inspection planning purposes, the HTHA Combined Damage Method accounts for the following:

-Stress Engineering Services has developed methods to improve:
+Stress Engineering Services has developed high-temperature hydrogen attack methods to improve:

 For carbon steel, C-0.50Mo steel, and low-alloy steels, we offer services that help our clients understand their HTHA risks, plan inspections, and make sound operations decisions based on the best-available techniques and data.